lewie9021/brogrammer-theme-webstorm/README.md

 # Brogrammer (WebStorm)

-Here is a port of the excellent [Brogammer theme by Ken Wheeler](https://github.com/kenwheeler/brogrammer-theme).
+Here is a port of the excellent [Brogrammer theme by Ken Wheeler](https://github.com/kenwheeler/brogrammer-theme).

 ### Supported Languages